 Melbourne truly understands how to conduct business on a global level; however it has also been aptly described as ‘Australia’s most stylish city after sunset’.
 There are plenty of things to do in Melbourne.
-Easily navigated on foot, the city’s confidence and success are infectious; whether closing a deal or relaxing with colleagues and new friends.
+Easily navigated on foot, the city’s confidence and success is infectious; whether closing a deal or relaxing with colleagues and new friends.

 Australia’s seasons are the reverse of those in the northern hemisphere.
 September is Spring and the weather in Melbourne will be cool with temperatures ranging from 9 to 17 degrees Celsius.